+On Saturday 11 September 2021, we held a seminar to discuss the continued effect of colonisation on the periodisation of African history.
 Below is a summary of some of the key questions raised by our conversation.
-I think each of these is worthy of further exploration and both Rene and I would welcome any suggestions for how we could take any of these conversations forward:
+Many of these are worthy of further exploration and we welcome any suggestions for how we could take any of these conversations forward:

 The Question of Ownership and History – who owns a historical narrative and should this affect how we engage with it, including periodising it?

 This issue was raised by Dr Seraphin Kamdem following our discussion on historical revisionism in the African tradition coming out of the essay by Akinola (please see the seminar page for details).
 Dr Kamdem proposed that issues of the ownership of historical narratives are a priori considerations that must be resolved before one even begins considering matters of historical narrative or truth.
 History as an academic discipline differentiates itself from the social phenomenon through its borrowing and use of the tools of scientific enquiry to explore the past.
 Empiricism wins out and establishing the absolute dates and absolute truths of historical narratives take precedence over social utility.
 Dr Kamdem offered that we cannot disregard the social utility of history and the consequences of relegating this utility to the findings of scientific enquiry.
 All of this goes to the heart of issues in the philosophy of history.

 Authenticity, Truth and History – how do such practices as periodisation touch on the authenticity and truth of historical narratives?